aphecetche/hugo-aphecetche/content/post/migrating-to-alibuild-from-alienv.md

 or, simpler yet, have the `WORK_DIR` environment variable defined to point to it.

-To setup a directory to work on an existing remote branch, use the `worktree` command with the `-b` option :
+To setup a directory to work on an existing remote branch, use the `worktree` command and give the name of the remote branch as the last argument :

 ```
-> cd $HOME/o2/o2work
+> mkdir ~/alicesw/run3/aliroot-ed-detector-experts
-> mkdir aliroot-ed-detector-experts
+> cd ~/alicesw/repos/AliRoot
-> git worktree add -b ed-detector-experts ../aliroot-ed-detector-experts/AliRoot
+> git worktree add ../../run3/aliroot-ed-detector-experts/Aliroot ed-detector-experts
-> cd aliroot-ed-detector-experts
+> cd ~/alicesw/run3/aliroot-ed-detector-experts
 > git clone https://github.com/alisw/alidist -b IB/v5-08/prod
 > aliBuild -z -w ../sw -d build AliRoot --disable GEANT3,GEANT4,GEANT4_VMC,fastjet,HepMC,EPOS,JEWEL
 ```